dib-lab/2020-paper-sourmash-gather/manuscript.md

 When considering resource consumption and running times, `sourmash` used 5.62 GB of memory with an _LCA index_ built from the RefSeq snapshot (141,677 genomes) with $scaled=10000$ and $k=51$.
-Each sample took 597 seconds to run (on average), totalling 10 hours and 37 minutes for 64 samples.
+Each sample took 597 seconds to run (on average), totaling 10 hours and 37 minutes for 64 samples.
 MetaPhlan 2.9.21 was also executed in the same machine, a workstation with an AMD Ryzen 9 3900X 12-Core CPU running at 3.80 GHz, 64 GB DDR4 2133 MHz of RAM and loading data from